raspberrypilearning/find-the-bug/en/step_5.md

 --- /task ---

-To be able to drag your bug into a new position, you need to stop the `when this sprite clicked`{:class="block3events"} code from running.
+To be able to drag your bug into a new position, you need to stop the `when this sprite clicked`{:class="block3events"} script from running.

 --- task ---